 We get calls frequently about turtles being found in the wild and “needing” assistance.
-We’re glad to help but (evening though Google things we are) we’re not technically a rescue organization.
+We’re glad to help but (evening though Google thinks we are) we’re not technically a rescue organization.
 That said, we can certainly help.
 Here’s a few main points to know.

 - Identifying the turtle is important.
 It’s likely it’s native and protected.
 But if it’s not native, then it must be removed from the location and we will help at that point.
 See below for a list of native species.
 Do a Google search for images to see if they look similar.
 Identifying it makes it MUCH easier for me to help you and, in turn, the turtle.